SophieMcGee/the-treasure-quest/README.md

 ## Bugs

-1. Bug 1: ReferenceError in script.js
+1. Bug 1: Reference Error in script.js

 During development, the console in Dev Tools displayed the following error as the quizContainer was being referenced before it was properly defined in the script.
 I revised the script to ensure that quizContainer was correctly defined and accessible before it was called in the displayCurrentQuestion function.
 By adjusting the order of function calls and ensuring all variables were declared and initialised before use, the error was resolved.
 This change made sure that the quizContainer element was always available when needed by the game's logic.